tdnhat/tdnhat/README.md

-# 👋 Hello, world!
+# 👋 Hey there!

-Just a developer on a journey of building, learning, and improving.
+I'm a **21-year-old senior student** from **Da Nang, Vietnam** 🇻🇳.
+Started with a passion for **frontend**, but later got hooked on **backend** too—now I just love crafting awesome applications! 🚀
+Currently **seeking an internship** to sharpen my skills and gain hands-on experience.

-🚀 Always curious, always exploring new ideas.
+💡 Always curious, always improving.
+Let’s create something great!
-💡 Open to challenges, collaborations, and anything exciting!

 ## 🌐 Socials: